Kaimaoge/STPN/GNN_baseline/readme.md

 The original STSGCN project can be found in [STSGCN](https://github.com/FraLuca/STSGCN)

 We also include two variants of STPN.
 The STPN-TCN uses TCN instead of self-attention for modeling temporal dependencies.
+The STPN-RNN uses LSTM with graph convolutional gates.